stackitcloud/stackit-cli/docs/stackit_ske_credentials_rotate.md

 ### Synopsis

 Rotate credentials associated to a STACKIT Kubernetes Engine (SKE) cluster.
-The old credentials will be invalid after the operation
+The old credentials will be invalid after the operation.

 ```
 stackit ske credentials rotate CLUSTER_NAME [flags]